ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 node.
 In that case, use a different template.
 You can customize the number of worker nodes by increasing the number in the worker array, see the config json file.
-We typically use between 3 and 6 worker nodes which, depending on the cloud, would align a 60x coverage genome in between 10 and 5 hours respectiely.
+We typically use between 3 and 6 worker nodes which, depending on the cloud, would align a 60x coverage genome in between 10 and 5 hours respectively.

     # copy the path of json template used to setup a SeqWare compute cluster for PanCancer:
     # templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template